 One of the largest gastroenterology practices in the United States, Atlanta Gastroenterology Associates (AGA) is dedicated to the evaluation and treatment of digestive and liver diseases, providing care to thousands of patients each day.

 The push to digitize healthcare records over the past five years has streamlined patient care and enhanced the ability of providers to share information.
 Along with those benefits came significant risk as malicious actors began targeting patient information being stored and transmitted digitally.
-Well aware of this risk, AGA prioritised information security early on.
+Well aware of this risk, AGA prioritized information security early on.

 “We knew we had to take proactive steps to ensure that our patients’ healthcare information and other company data remained protected at all times,” said Jon Challen, IT Director and Chief Security Officer at AGA.